 Thailand's main newspapers frequently contain job offers.
 However, be aware that advertised positions may possibly be filled, as many companies post vacancies just to generate publicity.
 Look in the classifieds for available positions and/or post an ad with your profile.

-In the effective job search in Thailand, you should complement on-line job search by methods that are more traditional because employment in Thailand is advertised in various ways and some positions are not advertised at all.
+In an effective job search in Thailand, you should complement online job search by methods that are more traditional because employment in Thailand is advertised in various ways and some positions are not advertised at all.
 More than half of all jobs in Thailand are not advertised and they are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 Quite often with a Thailand job search, it is not what you know but whom you know

-A common way to find a job in Thailand is through recommendations of friends, relatives and colleagues.
+A common way to find a job in Thailand is through recommendations from friends, relatives and colleagues.
 This kind of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by becoming a member of one of many social networking groups upon their arrival in Thailand.